NicolasBernaerts/tasmota/teleinfo/README.md

   * all Teleinfo data
   * some simple Meter data (independent from TIC mode)

+Since **v7.8** onward, it calculates Cos Phi factor from Teleinfo totals (W) and Instant Power (VA).
+So, you now get Active Power in addition to Apparent Power.

 Teleinfo data are provided as is :
   * **ADCO**, **ADCS** = contract number
   * **ISOUSC** = max contract current per phase